-An important example of architecture of’ mendicant order in Southern Italy, the church, built between the end of the Two hundred and the beginning of Three hundred on the remains of a previous building < strong> Romanic, belonged to a convent complex, of which remain the well and a part of the cloister.
-L’ building retained its original purpose until 1806, when, with the’ arrival of the French, the monks abandoned it.
-Restored in several stages starting from 1951,è now a multi-purpose hall for cultural events.
+An important example of architecture of the mendicant order in southern Italy, the church, built between the end of the thirteenth and the beginning of the fourteenth century on the remains of a previous Romanesque building, belonged to a convent complex, of which the well and part of the cloister remain. .
+The building maintained its original destination until 1806, when, with the arrival of the French, the friars abandoned it.
+Restored in various phases starting in 1951, it is now used as a multipurpose room for events of cultural interest.

-You enter the church through a monumental portal with fourteenth-century Arab-Norman-inspired décor.
-L’ building consists of two parts: l’ classroom a large rectangular room with a trussed roof and presbytery, covered by a time eight sails, where does the high altar of the XVII century, decorated with inlaid with colored marble with plant subjects, zoomorphic and landscape.
-In church è preserved the tomb of Nicola Ruffo di Calabria , dated to 1372 - 1374, a valuable work of the Neapolitan school sculptors active at the Angevin court.
+The church is accessed through a fourteenth-century monumental portal with Arab-Norman-inspired decorations.
+The building consists of two parts: the hall, a large rectangular room with a trussed roof and the presbytery, covered by an eight-sided vault, where the seventeenth-century high altar is located, decorated with polychrome marble inlays with phytomorphic subjects. , zoomorphic and landscape.
+The church houses the tomb of Nicola Ruffo di Calabria , dated to 1372 - 1374, a valuable work by sculptors of the Neapolitan school active at the Angevin court.